cl20813/Software_Setup/install_pyspark_windows.md

 ## Java installation.
 In my case, it's Windows 64-bit.
 1. Download Java [here](https://www.oracle.com/java/technologies/downloads/)
 2. Go to "Command Prompt" and type "java -version" (space between java and -) to know the version and know whether it is installed or not.
 3. Copy Java path.
-In my case, "C:\Program Files\Java\jdk-21".
+In my case, "C:\Program Files\Java\jdk-17".    #### spark 3.5 is compatible with Java 17.
+Downgrade Java if necessary.
 4. Go to search bar and "Edit the system environment"
 5. Click into the "Environment Variables".
-6. Click into "New" in User variables and use variable name as "JAVA_HOME" and copy paste java path into variable value.
+6. Click into "New" in User variables (not sure if I should have done this under System Variables) and use variable name as "JAVA_HOME" and copy paste java path into variable value.
 Then click 'Ok'.
-7. Add the variable name as "PATH" and path value as "C:\Program Files\Java\jdk-21\bin", which is your location of Java bin file.
+7. Add the variable name as "PATH" and path value as "C:\Program Files\Java\jdk-17\bin", which is your location of Java bin file.
 Click 'OK'.

 ## Python installation
 If you have installed Python via Anaconda, I suggest to download Python from their official website. [here](https://www.python.org/downloads/)